Spiked Easter Peeps Desserts Recipe

 photo of the easter desserts peeps by top Houston lifestyle blogger Ashley Rose of Sugar & Cloth

+With all the fun molds available these days, I’m constantly tempted to turn cocktails into edible creations in every shape imaginable.
+So when I spotted the cutest Easter mold at my local grocery store, I couldn’t resist.
+(You can find similar ones online or at craft stores, too!)
 So if you’ve got a sweet tooth and want to indulge in some delicious Easter nostalgia while retaining your grown-up card, you really need to try these boozy Peeps!

 photo of pink easter desserts recipe by top Houston lifestyle blogger Ashley Rose of Sugar & Cloth

-What Are Peeps?
+What are Peeps?

+Peeps are marshmallow bunnies.
+Along with the chocolate Easter bunny, Peeps are probably one of the most popular candies found in Easter baskets.
+They are produced and trademarked by a family-own candy manufacturer, Just Born.
 And they’ve now recently taken the form of many other animals, such as chicks and many other colors, to be marketed for other holidays such as Halloween, Christmas, and Valentine’s Day.

 photo of how to make homemade marshmallow Peeps for Easter by top Houston lifestyle blogger Ashley Rose of Sugar & Cloth